suzeeparker/FRDocs_dev01-suzee/Setup/fr0101_Setup-Developer-Workstation.md

 ![Chrome-extensions4](./images/fr0101-03_Chrome-extensions4.png "Chrome-extensions4")

 ----
-### 5. Create an account or sign into GitHub then Add your ssh key.
+### 5. Create an account or sign into GitHub then Add your ssh key. (<10 mins)
 ----
 1. Sign in to GitHub.
-(Create an account, if you don't habe one.)
+(Create an account, if you don't have one.)

 ```
 https://github.com